StackStorm/st2/docs/source/config/authentication.rst

 LDAP backend reads authentication information from an LDAP server.

-Currently there are two types of LDAP backend available - community contributed one and one developed and maintained by the StackStorm team.
+Currently there are two types of LDAP backends available - community contributed one and one developed and maintained by the StackStorm team.
 Community contributed one can be installed by anyone and the StackStorm developed one is only available in the enterprise edition (for more information on the enterprise edition, please see https://stackstorm.com/product/#enterprise).